ReedMerrill/quarto-pres-template/README.md

 # Quarto Presentations on Github

 >A template and tutorial for making and deploying beautiful presentations using Quarto Markdown and Github.

-This repository is a template.
-It contains all the necessary files for creating a Quarto presentation that published using Github Pages.
+>This repository contains all the necessary files for creating a Quarto presentation that published using Github Pages.

 ## General Guidelines